spark-mv/cdn/install.md

 # Introduction

-Enabling HolaCDN on your website is a two-step process, which can be completed in 15 minutes:
+Adding HolaCDN to your website is a two-step process which can be completed in 15 minutes:

 1. Add the JS to your site and collect FREE user experience statistics.
 2. Enable HolaCDN and measure user experience and cost improvements.